mspuja/Drug-Classification-Model-Deployment-Using-Flask-Ngrok/README.md

 Key Note:

-In IMG_1 and IMG_2 it shows the personal Authtoken for ngrok will be diiferent for each person.
+In IMG_1 and IMG_2 it shows the personal Authtoken for ngrok which will be diiferent for each person.

 To get the personal Authtoken for ngrok one has to open an account on ngrok.com